btfuse/fuse-docs/docs/plugins/js-module.md

 Generally speaking, your JS module will be distributed via NPM or some other node package manager.
 It is distributed independently of the native framework.

-This has some props and cons.
+This has some pros and cons.

 **Pros**:
 - Ability to update and release patches of your JS module independently of your native framework.